britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 rest of the mechanisms of the QUIC transport protocol, as it requires no access to any state other than that observable in the QUIC packet header itself.
-We recommend that implementations take advantage of this property, to reduce the risk that a errors in the implementation could leak private transport protocol state through the spin bit.
+We recommend that implementations take advantage of this property, to reduce the risk that errors in the implementation could leak private transport protocol state through the spin bit.

 Since the spin bit is disconnected from transport mechanics, a QUIC endpoint